Hahntennjoch

 right, but it does not have the ski lifts, restaurants and

-well known passes have.
-A ride over the Hahntennjoch is
+known passes have.
+A ride over the Hahntennjoch is about as

 Approaches

-is to follow signs for Fernpass.
-This leads around the west
+from Imst is to follow signs for Fernpass.
+This leads around the

-side of Imst on a busy road.
-Leaving town, a steep turnoff to
+west side of Imst on a busy road.
+Leaving town, a steep turnoff

 traffic.
 The road climbs steeply through the heavily populated